GetStream/swiftui-spring-animations/README.md

 ## Springs Overview

-This post outlines my approach to creating fluid and organic animations/motion for [chat](https://getstream.io/chat/) and [audio/video](https://getstream.io/video/) using nothing but [springs](https://developer.apple.com/documentation/swiftui/spring) in SwiftUI.
+The ReadMe outlines my approach to creating fluid and organic animations/motion for [chat](https://getstream.io/chat/) and [audio/video](https://getstream.io/video/) using nothing but [springs](https://developer.apple.com/documentation/swiftui/spring) in SwiftUI.
 Get inspired by the techniques, tips, tricks, and hidden gems this post unlocks to add beautiful and useful animations to your apps powered by springs.

 ![What is a spring animation?](Misc/whatIsSpringAnimation.gif) [WhatIsSpringAnimation.swift](https://github.com/GetStream/swiftui-spring-animations/blob/main/AnimateWithSprings/AnimateWithSprings/WhatIsSpringAnimation.swift)